-- The student completes an SAP Appeal form or writes a letter that includes all mitigating circumstances involved as well as an action plan for improvement. - Any documentation that can verify or help clarify the appeal should be attached. - A letter of support from the program director outlining the student's academic plan for the next enrollment period is also required.

-- The appeal will be taken to the campus management committee for review and action. - Students will be notified of their appeal outcome within 10 working days.
+- The student writes a letter to the attention of the Director of Financial Aid that includes all mitigating circumstances involved as well as an action plan for improvement.
+"I had issues," is an insufficient explanation. - Any documentation that can verify or help clarify the appeal should be attached. - If the appeal is for exceeding the maximum time frame, a letter of support from your program director outlining your academic plan for the next enrollment period is also required. - The appeal will be taken to the campus management committee for review and action.
+The student will be notified of their appeal outcome within 10 working days.